KingFelix/emerald/_posts/2016-06-13-OCaml from the Very Beginning Chapter 1-4 Solutions.md

-﻿---
-title: OCaml from the Very Beginning Chapter 1-4 Solutions
----
-Please let me know if in the comments if you find any errors!
+﻿Please let me know in the comments if you find any errors!

 ## Chapter 1

-1.
-    * int; 17.
+1. * int; 17.
 Evaluating an int will return the same int.

     * int; 11.
 Multiplication has precedence over addition.